- As a lot of users reported, the Manifest Unavailable Steam network error is pretty annoying and seems to be similar to another common issue.

 2. Change the Download Region

-- Then select an alternative region on the Download Region drop-down menu.
+- From the left window pane, select the Downloads tab, then select an alternative region on the Download Region drop-down menu.

 - Restart the Steam software.

 Manifest errors can be due to third-party antivirus software conflicting with Steam.
 So, turning antivirus software off might fix the Manifest unavailable error.